 Get the Vaccine

-We currently have Moderna, Pfizer and Johnson and Johnson shots available.
-If you have any questions, please give us a call at 208-542-7032.
+The health district currently has Moderna, Pfizer and Johnson and Johnson shots available.
 Remember, it doesn’t cost you anything to get the vaccine.

-Vaccines are also available at the Eastern Idaho Public Health District, doctors’ offices and pharmacies across the region.
+Vaccines are also available at doctors’ offices and pharmacies across the region.

 "Before any of the COVID-19 vaccines made it to our community, they had to go through a strict and robust testing process to prove they were safe and effective.
 No corners were cut in reviewing these vaccines.
 And to this day, the Food and Drug and Administration and the CDC continue to monitor the safety of the vaccines.
 I felt very safe taking the vaccine and I urge all of my patients to do the same."